List of Tron (franchise) characters: Anon

 Anon is the main protagonist of Tron: Evolution.
 He is a security program that Kevin owns to maintain order in the Grid and investigate conspiracies.
 He teams up with Quorra to stop Clu 2 from taking over the grid, but is derezzed saving her from falling debris.

 Abraxas

 Abraxas (voiced by John Glover) is the main antagonist of Tron: Evolution.
 He was once an ISO named Jalen before being re-purposed by Clu 2 as a computer virus to justify the purge of the other ISOs from the Grid.

 Beck

 Beck (voiced by Elijah Wood), also known as Renegade, is a vehicle maintenance program and Games warrior.
 He is the main protagonist of Tron: Uprising.

 Through the series, Beck leads a revolution against Clu 2 and his armies from the Grid while being trained by Tron, who he looks up to as a mentor.
-Beck eventually becomes as powerful as Tron and opposes the tyranny of Tesler and his forces.
+Beck opposes the tyranny of Tesler and his forces.